tahoe-lafs/magic-folder/docs/invites.rst

 Alice has a magic-folder.
 She created this magic-folder, so she also has the **write** capability to the Collective DMD.
 That is, she is the admin.
 Alice wishes to add Bob as a member of the collective.
-She must send to Bob: a read-capability to the Collective She must receive from Bob: a read-capability to a fresh "Personal DMD" for Bob.
+She must send to Bob: a read-capability to the Collective DMD.
+She must receive from Bob: a read-capability to a fresh "Personal DMD" for Bob.